 After a lot of research, the above-listed skills are the key skills that companies look for in a DevOps Engineer.
 For the analysis details, check out our How to become a DevOps Engineer blog.

 The list might look pretty lengthy and exhausting, but in reality, it is not.
 As you begin achieving expertise in the above-mentioned DevOps Engineer skills (such as various tools, frameworks, languages, etc.), you’ll gradually be gaining more knowledge on what is going on in the DevOps space.
 This knowledge will help you start your career as a DevOps Engineer, but you must not forget ‘no efforts, no results!’

-Now, if you are wondering where to start with, check out our well-structured online Cloud and DevOps Architect Master’s Program in Association with IBM, which will help you in creating industry-related projects based on AWS, Azure, DevOps, Python, Java, Splunk, Linux, and more.
+Now, if you are wondering where to start, check out our well-structured online Cloud and DevOps Architect Master’s Program in Association with IBM, which will help you in creating industry-related projects based on AWS, Azure, DevOps, Python, Java, Splunk, Linux, and more.
 Since this certification adds value to your resume and also acts as a solid authentication of your skills during your DevOps Engineer interview, consider enrolling in our course today!

 I hope you liked this blog and understood what the key DevOps Engineer skills are.
 For more such tech-related blogs and tutorials keep visiting us.